-•Porches, decks, stairs and steps must be structurally sound and meet HQS Requirements. •Balusters or spindles must not be more than 4 inches apart.

-•Stairs having 4 or more steps (risers) must have a handrail.

-•Porch/Balconies approximately 30 inches or more above the ground requires a guardrail.
+- •Porches, decks, stairs and steps must be structurally sound and meet HQS Requirements. - •Balusters or spindles must not be more than 4 inches apart. - •Stairs having 4 or more steps (risers) must have a handrail. - •Porch/Balconies approximately 30 inches or more above ground require a guardrail.